mremolt/ice_kickstarter/README.md

     $ rake cms:migrate

-The command only processes new, not yet released cms migrations that are placed in the
+The command only processes new, not yet released CMS migrations that are placed in the
 ```cms/migrate``` directory.
 Migrations are ordered by their version number.

 To publish all processed migrations: